viniciusmsok/java-spring-example-01/README.md

-# Vanguarda Sistemas
+# Payment Slip

-Project developed with Spring Boot and Hexagonal Architecture (Ports and Adapters).
+Payment Slip application developed with Spring Boot and Hexagonal Architecture (Ports and Adapters).

+**Company:** Vanguarda Sistemas

 ## Technologies Used